Kwaliteit & beoordeling

 VOC shipwreck 't Vliegent Hart (1735)

-Gold ducats salvaged from this VOC ship command significant premiums.
-The coins were destined for trade in the East Indies and were recovered in 1980 after discovery of a secret VOC map.
-A 1729 ducat in MS64 condition with shipwreck certificate can fetch €2,000–€3,000 — over 5× the metal value.
+Gold ducats salvaged from this Dutch East India Company (VOC) vessel command significant premiums.
+The coins were intended for trade in the East Indies and were recovered in 1980 following the discovery of a secret VOC chart.
+A 1729 ducat graded MS64 with shipwreck certificate can fetch €2,000–€3,000 — over 5× its metal value.

 What is the metal value of a coin?

-The metal value is the starting point for every valuation.
-This is what a refinery would pay, based purely on the precious metal weight.
+The metal value is the starting point of every valuation.
+This is what a smelter would pay, purely based on the precious metal weight.

-For a Gold Ducat, the calculation is: 3.435 grams of fine gold × €135 per gram = €464.
-This amount fluctuates daily with the gold price.
+For a Gold Ducat the calculation is: 3.435 grams fine gold × €135 per gram = €464.
+This amount changes daily with the gold price.

-However, for collectors the metal value is merely the floor price.
-The numismatic value (collector's value) is often much higher for interesting coins.
-A rare 18th-century ducat readily fetches €1,000 or more, whilst the metal value remains identical.
+But note: for collectors, the metal value is merely the floor.
+The numismatic value (collector value) is much higher for interesting coins.
+A rare 18th-century ducat easily fetches €1,000 or more, while the metal value is identical.

-The state of preservation has an enormous influence on price.
-The difference between a heavily worn coin and an uncirculated example can be a factor of 3 to 5.
+The state of preservation of a coin has an enormous impact on its price.
+The difference between a heavily worn coin and a pristine coin can be a factor of 3 to 5.

-FDC (Fleur de Coin)Immaculate condition, sharp details and original mint lustreVery high
+FDC (Fleur de Coin)Impeccable condition, sharp details and original mint lustreVery high

-Extremely Fine (EF)Light traces of wear, all details clearly visibleHigh
+Extremely Fine (EF)Slight traces of handling, all details clearly visibleHigh

-Very Fine (VF)Visible wear but fully recognizable designMedium
+Very Fine (VF)Visible wear but fully recognisable designMedium

-With rare coins, a single grade difference can have a major effect on price.
-Professional certification can assist with international marketability in appropriate cases.
+For rare coins, a single grade difference can have a significant impact.
+Professional certification can help with international marketability where appropriate.

 How does rarity determine value?

 Rarity is often the most important price driver.
-The fewer known examples of a coin, the higher the collector's value, regardless of the metal content.
+The fewer known examples of a coin, the higher the collector value, regardless of what the metal is worth.

 The rarity of a coin depends on: